anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar EE certificate signed by the same domain owner as the registrar EE certificate used to sign the RVR;
   note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal between exchanges with the Registrar-Agent (see {{arch_nomadic}});
-  in many installations with a single registrar the contained certificate is identical to the sigining certificate
+  in many installations with a single registrar the contained certificate is identical to the signing certificate
 * the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent EE certificate as known by the registrar (see {{registrar_component}});
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field.
 * the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of the PVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.